mrubyc/dev/PSoC5LP/uart/readme.md

 ### Hardware configration.

 1. Use PSoC Creator, place "Communication > UART" device.
-2. Open a Configure dialog.
+2. Open a configure dialog.
 3. Make sure the name is "UART_1".
 4. Set the baud rate and other parameters.
-5. Change to the "Advanced" tab and check "RX - ON Byte Received" and "TX - On TX Complete".
+5. Change to the "Advanced" tab and check "RX - ON Byte Received" and "TX - On FIFO Empty".
-6. Click OK button to close dialog.
+6. Close this dialog.
 7. Place two "System > Interrupt" devices.
 8. Connect to tx_interrupt and rx_interrupt of UART.
 9. Change the names to "isr_UART_1_Tx" and "isr_UART_1_Rx" respectively.